raviqqe/raviqqe.github.io/src/pages/resume.md

 ### [Schemat][schemat] (Rust)

 - The blazingly fast Scheme code formatter.
-- Built on [the new allocator API](https://doc.rust-lang.org/std/alloc/trait.Allocator.html) (available only in nightly Rust as of August 2023) for arena memory allocation in parsing and formatting algorithms.
+- Built with [the new allocator API](https://doc.rust-lang.org/std/alloc/trait.Allocator.html) (available only in nightly Rust as of August 2023) for arena memory allocation in parsing and formatting algorithms.

 ### [Muffet](https://github.com/raviqqe/muffet) (Go)